 The Power of Simplicity

-Every time a market cycle peaks, Wall Street invents a new, highly complex financial product to sell to retail.
+Every time a market cycle peaks, Wall Street invents a new, complicated financial product to sell to retail.
 Buffett’s belief in simplicity is his primary defense mechanism against this fee extraction.
 He wants businesses with clear revenue models that he can project out ten years with a high degree of certainty.
 A complex model usually hides a massive, tail-risk vulnerability.
 Simple scales.
 Complex breaks.
 That sounds great until you actually have to hold it, because simple is often boring, and retail investors hate being bored.

 Ethical Leadership and Integrity